How Social Engineers Manipulate People and Why It Works

 #1 Be confident.
 Nothing kills the conversation more than being uncomfortable.

-#3 Common conversation openers are the weather; asking for advice on technology; general questions about kids; their pets; sports (if you notice signs he is a fan).
+#3 Common conversation openers are the weather, asking for advice on technology, and general questions about kids, pets, and sports.

 #4 When someone does a small favor for you, it makes them more willing to do you another favor.